CalebPaul/wildlife-tracker/notes.md

 * Constants are used in at least one class.
 DONE
 * Previous standards are met (see below).
 * Project demonstrates an understanding of concepts covered this week.
 You can discuss your code and concepts behind it with an instructor using the correct terminology.
 * Project is in a polished, portfolio-ready state.
+DONE
 * Application works as expected.

 # Wildlife Tracker